-Now over two years as an Amazon best-seller!
+Now over three years as an Amazon best-seller!

 #1 – Amazon best seller in “History-Asia-China”